 The University of Massachusetts Dartmouth allows students with well-documented learning disabilities to be waived of the foreign language requirement and be allowed to take substitution courses approved by the Foreign Language Department.

 The documentation must state specifically how the diagnostic assessment supports the waiver of the foreign language requirement in lieu of substitution courses.
-This type of learning disability usually involves difficulty with information processing, decoding, memory problems (esp. auditory, short term and working memory), etc.
+This is generally a language-based learning disability and / or extreme difficulty with information processing, decoding, memory problems (esp. auditory, short term and working memory), etc.

 The Americans with Disabilities Act of 1990 states that in order for a student to demonstrate the need for accommodations in their classrooms he/she must provide documentation that contains a specific diagnosis of a disability and specify how this disability substantially limits a major life activity.
 “Major life activities” include, but are not limited to, seeing, hearing, walking, breathing, and learning.
 The documentation must also specifically contain the disability’s current impact on academic performance.